-3. At the first session, I will get to know you and your partner a little better and begin the first part of my assessment.
-I will also discuss treatment in detail during this session and outline what is expected of you as a couple.
-At this point I will also provide you with a link for each of you to complete an online assessment tool called the Gottman Relationship Checkup based on 40 years of research from the Gottman Institute.
-It is CRUCIAL that both partners have taken the time to complete the assessment before the second session.
-Failure to do so, will result in being unable to attend further sessions until it is completed.
+I will also provide you with a link for each of you to complete an online assessment tool called the Gottman Relationship Checkup based on 40 years of research from the Gottman Institute.
+It is really important that both partners have taken the time to complete the assessment before the second session.
 In my experience working with couples, counseling is only effective if BOTH partners are willing and able to work hard both in and out of session (which includes following homework).
-Not completing the first task often signals that one or both partners are not ready to participate in couples counseling.

-4. Our second session will be made up of two “individual” appointments, so that I will be able to spend 35 minutes with each partner separately.
+2. Our second session will be made up of two “individual” appointments, so that I will be able to spend 35 minutes with each partner separately.
 This allows me to get to know each one of you individually, and also for each person to be able to tell their story without any additional pressure.
-During the this time, the partner that isn’t currently in session is welcome to relax in the waiting room (I have books, coffee and tea) or take a walk around the area.